ecthelionvi/NeoColumn.nvim/README.md

 ## ✨ Features

 - Display focused ColorColumn/s at the desired position
-- Set custom ColorColumn value/s for specific filetypes
+- Set custom ColorColumn value/s for certain filetypes
-- Exclude specified filetypes from the ColorColumn
+- Exclude specific filetypes from the ColorColumn
 - Toggle NeoColumn on and off
 - Customizable colors